RobBednark/quiz-me/README.md

 * 5/29/15 show list of selected tags on one line (instead of having to look through list of all tags) #high
 * 05/17/15 show the number of questions recently answered/scheduled (e.g., 0-10mins=[5]  10-30mins=[12] 30m-2h=[4]  0-2h=[21])  #high
 * 04/03/15 add a "note" section to the schedule, as a scratchpad, and also to mention what I forgot and what to remember next time  #high
-* 3/28/15 allow a tree structure of tags, so that selecting a tag would select that and everything below it [suggested by Nev]
 * 3/10/15 don't allow duplicate tags to be created
 * 3/10/15 show the question number on the answer page, so that it can be visually seen to manually edit the question in the admin
 * Export (export questions via csv / json / yaml / xml / python data structure / plain text).
 Find a way to maintain referential integrity.